syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 ### Binding SfDataGrid.SelectedItem property

-[SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) is a bindable property and it can be binded from ViewModel.
-SelectedItem is an Object data type.
-It gets or sets the selected item in the SfDataGrid.
+You can bind any object value to the bindable property [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) which gets or sets the selected item in the SfDataGrid.

-Refer the below code to bind the SfDataGrid.SelectedItem from the ViewModel.
+Refer the below code to bind the `SfDataGrid.SelectedItem` from the ViewModel.

 {% highlight xaml%}